‘I’m so glad you’re here’: Students return to Fairfax County classrooms for the first time in months

 At Bucknell, that meant roughly 25 kids were learning in-person on Tuesday.
 Eventually, approximately 100 students will return, Peterson said, representing 40 percent of the student body.
 (Sixty percent have decided to continue remote-only learning.)

-They will form part of a wave of Fairfax children returning to school over the next month under a plan laid out by Superintendent Scott Brabrand.
+They will form part of a wave of Fairfax children returning to school over the next month under a plan laid out by Schools Superintendent Scott Brabrand.
 The school system will return thousands more students every seven days or so, prioritizing those with learning disabilities and those whose first language is not English.
 The timeline calls for all children whose families choose it to resume some in-person instruction by mid-March.

 Nearby Loudoun County Public Schools also began returning children to school under a similar plan on Tuesday.
-That district is also prioritizing vulnerable learners: Over the course of this week, it will return roughly 15,000 students including children with disabilities, English language learners and preschool through fifth-graders.
+That district is also prioritizing vulnerable learners: Over the course of this week, it will return roughly 15,000 students including children with disabilities, English-language learners, and preschool through fifth-graders.
 Like Fairfax, Loudoun — which enrolls 81,000 — is promising to return all students who choose it for several days a week of face-to-face learning by mid-March.

 Brabrand, who spent Tuesday morning stopping by reopened schools, said what he wants “is for our students to feel as normal as possible again, as soon as possible.”
-He described the reopening as “a moment of hope and of excitement” — but also a moment facilitated by extensive planning and preparatory work, including purchasing protective equipment, training up staff and rethinking school layouts.
+He described the reopening as “a moment of hope and of excitement” — but also a moment facilitated by extensive planning and preparatory work, including purchasing protective equipment, training staff and rethinking school layouts.

 The radically altered landscape of the two elementary schools he visited Tuesday bore him out: Tape dotted the floor to direct the flow of traffic.
 Signs and more tape reminded students and staffers to stay six feet apart.
 Play areas had been converted to break rooms for employees, with couches and chairs set six feet apart.
-A cafeteria was now a staff work room, sometimes used to train educators on how to teach kids through the “concurrent” model, which calls for the simultaneous instruction of in-person and remote students.
+A cafeteria was now a staff workroom, sometimes used to train educators on how to teach kids through the “concurrent” model, which calls for the simultaneous instruction of in-person and remote students.

 Teachers wore protective suits of blue gauze, masks, plastic gloves and transparent face shields.
 So did custodial workers, who passed through mostly empty hallways at regular intervals, wiping down the walls.
 All the children, no matter how young, donned either blue surgical masks or face shields.
 Almost everywhere, the air smelled faintly of disinfectant.